foleyb25/nuxt-3-template/README.md

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

-The project structure is take directly from the [Nuxt 3 guide](https://nuxt.com/docs/guide/directory-structure/nuxt) and this template streamlines the set up process
+The project structure is take directly from the [Nuxt 3 guide](https://nuxt.com/docs/guide/directory-structure/nuxt) and this template streamlines the set up process.

+There is additional documentation inside the .vue files

 ![Image of Nuxt Template Project Structure](/github_assets/main_screen.png?raw=true "Project Structure")